Nim Vind

-Nim Vind (born Chris Kirkham) is a Canadian solo musician/artist and songwriter.
+Nim Vind (born Chris Kirkham) is a Canadian solo musician/artist and songwriter, who has also played in Mr. Underhill and The Vincent Black Shadow.
 He describes his sound as "Music for Outsiders".
 His music has no specific genre but is sometimes referred to as horror punk.

 Nim Vind has been compared to the Misfits Social Distortion and Volbeat in the press.
 He often mentions David Bowie as a major influence.

 He has released three albums: The Fashion of Fear (2005) on Fiendforce Records and Nv Music, The Stillness Illness (2009) on Silverdust Records and Soulfood Distro/Nv Music, and Saturday Night Seance Songs on House of Vind with Allegro USA distro.
 Seance features mixes from Jay Ruston and producer Todd Rundgren.
 Saturday Night Seance Songs was "Album of the Year" in Rue Morgue magazine.

 Nim Vind was managed by Jon Zazula and also Eric Gardner – Panacea Entertainment.

 "Nim Vind" meaning

 Nim Vind is a made up name out of a combination of sounds and symbols.
 Specifically it is to be thought of as a character's name.
 A definition of "Nim Vind" is freedom by insanity.
 "Nim" borrows symbolism from the acronym for the National Institute of Mental Health or N.I.M.H.
 "Vind" borrows symbolism from the word "vindication", representing justification against denial or censure.
 The strange name is meant to sound alien or somewhat Extra-Terrestrial representing being outside the norm.
 Another definition is "aNIMal VINDication".